In honor of

-This is general rule of thumb for hip shots that I use: I multiply the focal length of my lens by 4.
+This is general rule of thumb that I developed for determining the right lens to use for the job: I multiply the focal length of my lens by 4 and divide by 10.
 Then use that as a rough estimate of distance in feet to shoot for.
-For instance, if I am using a 35mm lens I multiply it by 4, which is 140.
+For instance, if I am using a 35mm lens I multiply it by 4, which is 140 and divide by 10.
 That tells me to try for 14 – 15 foot unfarmed shots.

 It is important to note that just shooing from the hip will not bring in masterpieces.
 There are technical aspects as well as artistic aspects involved in my photos I show you here.
 I will go over it all in a forthcoming limited edition artists’ book called Secrets of Candid Photography.